Head teacher's pride after major improvement by infant school at Skegby

 “Teachers also have high expectations of what pupils with special educational needs and/or disabilities are able to do, and make sure they get the right support.”

 The only improvement suggested by inspectors concerned attendance.
-They noted that “a significant number of pupils do not attend school as regularly as they should”.
+They noted ‘a significant number of pupils do not attend school as regularly as they should’.